When to Recycle

 - Please refer to the Recycling Brochure for disposal guidelines.

-The Town does not provide dumpster service or recycling services for industrial or manufacturing operations.
+The Town does not provide dumpster service, trash collection or recycling services for industrial or manufacturing operations.

 Know what’s recyclable

-Please remember to remove all food and liquid and reapply lids for recycling.
+Please remember to remove all food and liquid and leave lids on for recycling.
 The following items can be recycled:

 - Cartons/Containers: Gable tops and aseptic containers (juice boxes)